cran/Rdpack/README.md

     1: In tools::parse_Rd(path) :
       ~/mypackage/man/abcde.Rd: 67: unknown macro '\insertRef'

-These warnings are harmless - the help pages are built properly and no warnings appear outside *developer's mode*, e.g. in a separate R~session.
-See below for a way to inspect help pages directly from Rd files.
+These warnings are harmless and can be ignored &#x2014; the help pages are built properly and no warnings appear outside *developer's mode*, e.g. in a separate R session<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>.
+Even better, use the function `viewRd()` described below to view the required help file.

-If you care, here is what happens.
-These warnings appear because `devtools` reroutes the help command to process the developer's Rd sources (rather than the documentation in the installed directory) but doesn't tell `parse_Rd` where to look for additional macros.
-Indeed, the message above shows that the error is in processing a source Rd file in the development directory of the package and that the call to `parse_Rd` specifies only the file.
+<a id="org6082922"></a>

+### Typical errors

+The functions underlying the processing of references and citations intercept errors, such as missing BibTeX labels or badly formed items in REFERENCES.bib, and issue informative warnings during the building and installation of the package, so that the developer is alerted but the package can still be built and installed.
+In these cases the functions usually insert a suitable text in the documentation, as well.
+If you encounter a situation contradicting this description, it is probably a bug &#x2014; please report it (but check first for the typical errors listed below).

+A non-decipherable error message is probably caused by one of the following typical errors:

+-   misspelled `RdMacros:` field in file DESCRIPTION.
+The safest way to avoid this is to copy it from the DESCRIPTION file of a working package.

+-   omitted second argument of a reference or citation macro.
+Most of these macros have the package name as a second argument.

+These errors occur during parsing of the Rd files, before the control is passed to the `Rdpack`'s macros.

+<a id="org6b89043"></a>

+# Viewing Rd files

+A function, `viewRd()`, to view Rd files in the source directory of a package was introduced in version 0.4-23 of `Rdpack`.
+A typical user call would look something like:

+    Rdpack::viewRd("./man/filename.Rd")

+By default the requested help page is shown in text format.
+To open the page in a browser, set argument 'type' to "html":

+    Rdpack::viewRd("./man/filename.Rd", type = "html")

+`viewRd()` renders references and citations correctly, since it understands Rd macros.

+Users of 'devtools' can use `viewRd` in place of `help()` to view rendered Rd sources in development mode.
+This should work also in development mode on any platform (e.g. RStudio, Emacs/ESS, Rgui).

-<a id="orga838b1e"></a>
+<a id="orgc1a2dc4"></a>

 # Using Rdpack::reprompt()

-<a id="org0ba5a94"></a>
+<a id="org3bfd2de"></a>

 ## What it does